lizsal/lizsal.github.io/about.md

 permalink: /about/
 ---

-Partner and Parent first (usuall), then Director of Engineering.
+Partner and Parent first (usually), then Director of Engineering.
 Figuring out that work-life balance thing - aiming for the trifecta of work-fun-fitness.

 ### Contact me